 Jan Tarasin

-Tarasin describes the world with the language of ever-changing signs and symbols to capture its changeability and non-uniformity.
-The irregularity of the contour and the sometimes blurred geometry of the object and the image create its irregular rhythm resulting from the depth of its multilayered nature.
-The reality shown by Tarasin reveals the possibility of its multitude of interpretations, diversified perceptions and possible paths leading to the end of its process taking place on the real - pictorial plane and in the mind of the viewer.
+Tarasin described the world in a language of ever-changing signs and symbols to capture its variability and irregularity.
+The irregularity of the contour and the sometimes blurring geometry of the object construct its uneven rhythm, resulting from the depth of its multilayeredness.
+The reality presented by Tarasin reveals the possibility of multiple interpretations and varied perception.

 The site uses cookies to provide services in accordance with the Privacy Policy.
 You can set your own conditions for storing or accessing cookies in your browser.